Gemma Ruegg: Combat Dollies

-In 2016, Gemma set up the fitness apparel clothing brand Combat Dollies.
+In 2016, Ruegg set up the fitness apparel clothing brand Combat Dollies.
 She stated:

 When I first started training in the gym I couldn't find any clothing that fitted.
 It was either too baggy, like men's clothing, or too tight and not flexible enough for women to wear.
 So I made clothes that I was happy to wear at the gym.
 Then I made some for my friends and then their friends and it grew from there."

 Her gymwear has been featured in the 28th season of the TV show The Ultimate Fighter, worn by Invicta fighting champion MMA fighter Pannie Kianzad.

 She is the sole director of the company.